Cornish engine: Development

 The Cornish engine depended on the use of steam pressure above atmospheric pressure, as devised by Richard Trevithick in the 19th century.
 His early puffer engines discharged steam into the atmosphere.
 This differed from the Watt steam engine, which moved the condensing steam from the cylinder to a condenser separate from the cylinder; hence Watt's engine depended on the creation of a vacuum when the steam was condensed.
 Trevithick's later engines (in the 1810s) combined the two principles, starting with high-pressure steam which was then passed to the other side of the piston, where it condensed and there it acted as a sub-atmospheric pressure engine.
 In a parallel development Arthur Woolf developed the compound steam engine, in which the steam expanded in two cylinders successively, each of which were at pressures above atmospheric.

-When Trevithick left for South America in 1816 he passed his patent right of his latest invention to William Sims, who built or adapted a number of engines, including one at Wheal Chance operating at 40 psi above atmospheric pressure, which achieved a duty of nearly 50 million, but its efficiency then fell back.
+When Trevithick left for South America in 1816 he passed his patent right of his latest invention to the engineer William Sims, who built or adapted a number of engines, including one at Wheal Chance operating at 40 psi above atmospheric pressure, which achieved a duty of nearly 50 million, but its efficiency then fell back.
 A test was carried out between a Trevithick type single-cylinder engine and a Woolf compound engine at Wheal Alfred in 1825, when both achieved a duty of slightly more than 40 million.